Massey products in Galois cohomology and Pythagorean fields: Introduction

 \subsection{Acknowledgments}

-The author wishes to thank I.~Efrat, E.~Matzri, J.~Mina\v{c}, F.W.~Pasini, and N.D.~T\^an, for several inspiring discussions on Massey products in Galois cohomology and pro-$p$ groups of elementary type, which occurred in the past years. }
+The author wishes to thank I.~Efrat, E.~Matzri, J.~Mina\v{c}, F.W.~Pasini, and N.D.~T\^an, for several inspiring discussions on Massey products in Galois cohomology and pro-$p$ groups of elementary type, which occurred in the past years; and the anonymous referee for the helpful comments. }